ugoertz/kombilo/doc/manual.rst

 resp. upper right hoshi, do a whole board search without 'fixed color', and look at the continuations).

+.. _themes:

+Themes
+^^^^^^

+Kombilo offers you to change its look according to one of a number of themes.
+Which themes are available depends on your operating system.
+Just try them out.
+The effects will be visible immediately.

 The 'Game list' submenu
 ^^^^^^^^^^^^^^^^^^^^^^^